Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 You must plan for the summer months that you will not have loans to pay for your rent and other living expenses.
 Federal Regulations prohibit the Financial Aid Office from processing a Federal loan when you are not enrolled and attending classes.

 Your loan funds will be deposited to your bank account, within the first week of school, after tuition, fees, books and equipment are deducted.
 Federal Regulations prohibit disbursing loans until actively enrolled in school.
-Your Health Profession Student Loan will be credits on your fee sheet.
+Your Health Profession Student Loan will be a credit on your fee sheet.
 If you are due a refund, the Accounting Office will process a refund to be directly deposited.

 You may check to see if your funds are here at Student-NetPartner.
 To sign in, you will need your ID (SS#) & password.
 You may also contact the financial aid office.
 We will receive the funds a week before the first day of class.